ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 * Thresholds set are a good indication of whether a value should be corrected
 * The method can only observe and satisfy one fixed relationship at a time (i.e., only one set of components and total)
-* Both the total value and corresponding components are populated for the target period
+* Both the total value and at least one corresponding component are populated for the target period
 * The components are all the same data type e.g., all returned or imputed.
  The total variable type does not impact this.